 Generally, we publish two formats: News pieces and opinion pieces.

 News pieces can range from 350 to 700 words.
 They usually provide summary reports on relevant events, developments, studies or publications that provide our audience a quick and easy overview.
 Other than the conclusion news pieces should refrain from offering opinions and comments of the author.

 Opinion pieces can range from 500 to 1,500 words depending on how relevant the topic is for us.
 They should provide an informed comment on recent developments or questions of general relevance.
 Book reviews are also categorized as opinion pieces.
 Usually the author will have special experience or expertise that qualifies him/her to offer an opinion.

-We are flexible in what and how we publish and may divert from the above in exceptional cases.
+We are flexible in what and how we publish and may divert from the above.

 Before drafting a piece contact us to learn whether we think it may be interesting.

 If you decide to submit a piece, please follow these guidelines: